StevenBoys/BHRM/README.md

 ![](https://github.com/StevenBoys/BHRM/blob/main/Image/prediction.png?raw=true)
 ***Figure 5: Comparison between the real trajectory and extrapolated values.***

-We can also compute the flat point of the estimated Richards curve using function [`flat_time_point`](https://github.com/StevenBoys/BHRM/blob/main/R/flat_time_point.R).
-We can see the following plot where the vertical blue lines refer to the flat time points.
+We can also compute flat points of the estimated Richards curve using function [`flat_time_point`](https://github.com/StevenBoys/BHRM/blob/main/R/flat_time_point.R).
+As showed in the Figure 6, the vertical blue lines refer to the three flat time points and the horizontal blue line corresponds to the final epidemic size.
 ```r
 out = flat_time_point(res_cov, Y, 1)
 out$figure